 While knife-makers could debate at length about the benefits and drawbacks of using different steel grades to forge blades, the reality is that most people don't really pay too much attention to the grade of steel used to make a knife.
 They should.

-The grade of steel - as well as how its made - determines everything from the blade's hardness and durability to its ability to take and hold an edge and corrosion resistance.
-If you spend any time in the kitchen or outdoors, you know how valuable it is to have a blade that is strong and retains a sharp edge.
+The grade of steel, as well as how it's made, determines everything from the blade's hardness and durability to its ability to take and hold a sharp edge, and corrosion resistance.
+If you spend any time in the kitchen or outdoors, you'll understand the value of having a strong knife blade that retains a sharp edge.

-Below, is a summary of the most commonly used knife-making steel grades grouped as non-stainless and stainless steels.
+The following summary explains some of the most commonly used knife-making steel grades grouped as non-stainless and stainless steels.

 While the obvious drawback of non-stainless carbon steel is that it rusts more readily than stainless steel, carbon steels can be differentially tempered to provide hardness and excellent, sharp edges.
 When properly heat-treated, non-stainless steels make strong, reliable knife blades, although they are more for outdoor use and are not recommended for kitchen or cutlery knives.

 - A2: Air-hardened tool steel.
 Tougher than D2, but less wear resistant.
 This grade can be treated cryogenically to improve edge retention.
 Often used for combat knives.